Silky-smooth creamy panna cotta that’s even more luxurious with extra-virgin olive oil and an infusion of lemon and vanilla bean.

 I see it as an invitation to get creative with complementary flavors, and what goes better with delicious Italian-style food than olive oil and lemon?

-Olive oil might not be the first thing you’d think to add to a creamy dessert, but quality-crafted extra-virgin olive oil only reinforces the luxurious flavor and texture.
+Olive oil might not be the first thing you’d think to add to a creamy dessert, but a good extra-virgin olive oil only reinforces the luxurious flavor and texture.
+After I tested and tasted this recipe, I loved how the olive oil perfectly highlighted the pure and simple flavors in my creamy panna cotta.

 Olive Oil and Lemon Panna Cotta